 Born in Beverly, MA, Amy MacDonald has written fifteen books for elementary and middle-school aged children.
 They include Little Beaver and the Echo, Rachel Fister’s Blister, and No More Nasty.
 Her books have won worldwide acclaim: translated into 27 languages, they’ve topped the “Best Children’s Book” lists in three countries (including Horn Book, Parents Magazine, and the London Independent), been listed on a dozen state Children’s Choice Award lists, and won or been short-listed for many major awards (Parents Choice Award, the Silver Stylus, Kate Greenaway, the Children’s Book Award, Oppenheim Platinum Award).
 Little Beaver and the Echo was also chosen one of the Ten Best Children’s Books of the Year by the New York Times.

 She has also worked as an editor and a freelance writer, in the U.S., France and England.
 Her non-fiction has appeared in the New Yorker, the Times (London), and many magazines.

 Her documentary film, “On This Island,” about the role of arts in Maine’s smallest, island school, earned a New England Emmy nomination and was screened on national television (PBS’s Independent Lens series).

 She has taught writing at Harvard University, the Stonecoast Writers Conference, and the University of Maine.
-As a member of the New England Foundation for the Arts Touring Artist Roster, she has conducted workshops in hundreds of schools from Maine to California (and abroad).
-After developing teacher training workshops for the Kennedy Center for Performing Arts in Washington, D.C, she was invited to join their national Partners in Education roster as one of 30 Kennedy Center teaching artists who teach an arts-intergrated approach to the curriculum.
-She is an Associate Editor of Teaching Artist Journal.
+She has conducted workshops in hundreds of schools from Maine to California (and abroad).
+After developing teacher training workshops for the Kennedy Center for Performing Arts in Washington, D.C, she was invited to join their national Partners in Education roster as one of 30 Kennedy Center teaching artists who teach an arts-integrated approach to the curriculum.